casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/upgrade-contract.md

 4. Install the contract on the network via a deploy
 5. Verify that your new contract version works as desired

+To demonstrate the upgrade workflow, we will be using [example counter contract version 2](https://github.com/casper-ecosystem/counter/blob/master/contract-v2/src/main.rs) in this tutorial.

 ### Step 1.
 Create a new unlocked contract